Canvey Island: Geography

 Developments in the 20th century have produced a marked contrast between the environments in the east and west of the island.
 The eastern half of the island is allocated to residential areas, the main public amenities and a small holiday camp and seafront, while the western half of the island is mainly farmland, marshes and industrial areas.
 The marshes in the west include the 30 hectares known as West Canvey marshes, acquired by the RSPB in 2007, and the Canvey Wick nature reserve.
 Canvey Wick is a designated Site of Special Scientific Interest (SSSI) at the site of the abandoned and incomplete oil refinery.
-The foundations of the 100-hectare (0.4 sq mile) site were prepared in the 1970s by laying thousands of tonnes of silt dredged from the Thames; the abandoned and undisturbed area has flourished as a haven for around 1,300 species of wildlife, some of which are endangered or were thought to be extinct in the UK, including the shrill carder bee, the emerald damselfly and the weevil hunting wasp.
+The foundations of the 100-hectare (0.4 sq mile) site were prepared in the 1970s by laying thousands of tonnes of silt dredged from the Thames; the abandoned and undisturbed area has flourished as a haven for around 1,300 species of wildlife, some of which are endangered or were thought to be extinct in the UK, including the Shrill carder bee, the Beewolf wasp and the Bombardier beetle.

 It has been said that the site may have one of the highest levels of biodiversity in Western Europe.
 Other areas of natural interest include the 20 acres of Canvey Lake Local Nature Reserve owned by Castle Point Borough Council.
 The lake was used for salt-making during the Roman settlement of the island, and is also thought to have functioned as an oyster bed.
 At the eastern point of the island is the 36 acre Canvey Heights Country Park which was reclaimed from the Newlands landfill site that operated there between 1954 and 1989.
 The park is the highest land on the island and thus has wide views across the creeks and marshes and along the Thames.
 The environment supports an array of birds including skylarks, dark-bellied brent geese and grey plover.